-156 National Register Bulletin 15: How to Apply the National Register Criteria for Evaluation.
+National Register Bulletin 15: How to Apply the National Register Criteria for Evaluation.
 Washington D.C.: National Park Service, U. S. Department of the Interior, 1997.
 (5)

-The construction of some buildings planned as early as 1938/1940 was postponed by World War II.
 In 1948, the additions were completed in fulfillment of the school's original plan.
-The buildings completed during this time included an expansion of Building C, and construction of Building L and Building K (demolished).
-Buildings C and K were built to their 1938 specifications and provided foundational roles on the campus.
-Building L was redesigned in the postwar years.
+The buildings completed during this time included an expansion of Building C, Building L, and Building K (demolished).
+Buildings C and K were built to their 1938 specifications, and provided foundational roles on the campus.
 The 1948 expansion of Building C therefore reflects earlier building programs, the role of World War II on development in Santa Monica, and the continued need for school expansion as the population of Santa Monica grew in the post-war years.
-If anything, the delay of this building's construction during the war period serves as a significant example of Santa Monica's heavy involvement in World War II and the City's growing industries.
-The period of significance for John Adams Middle School under Criteria A/1/1 spans from its first development in 1935 to completion of earlier-designed buildings in 1948.
+The significant growth of John Adams Middle School under Criteria A/1/1 spans from its first development in 1935 to its expansion in 1948.